-Last year, Tara Higgins who is our Team Lead in Barden Cork, examined the changes we expected to see with the introduction of PAYE Modernisation here and also what this would mean for you working in payroll, how it would affect your payroll team and what your company needed to know in advance of these changes.
+Two years ago, Tara Higgins, Team Lead with Barden’s Accounting & Tax Practice in Cork, examined the changes we expected to see with the introduction of PAYE Modernisation here, and also what this would mean for you working in payroll, how it would affect your payroll team and what your company needed to know in advance of these changes.

-PAYE Modernisation has been in effect for over almost a year now since it launched on the 1st of January 2019 with the goal of delivering Real Time Reporting (RTR) in payroll and putting a bigger focus on payroll compliance for all businesses.
+PAYE Modernisation has been in effect for over almost two years now since it launched on the 1st of January 2019 with the goal of delivering Real Time Reporting (RTR) in payroll and putting a bigger focus on payroll compliance for all businesses.

-In this blog, Tara looks at the initial impact these changes have had in the past 12 months and the benefits that have already been seen.
+In this blog, Tara looks at the impact these changes have had in the past 2 years and the benefits that have already been seen.

 What actually changed?

-There was a number of changes that came with the introduction of PAYE Modernisation but the main ones included;
+There was a number of changes that came with the introduction of PAYE Modernisation but the main ones include:

 - Businesses are now required to file returns to Revenue in real time which means a submission has to be made with each payroll run;